Millenia-old cities, unparalleled gastronomic heritage, and pristine nature have made not just tourists but also expats flock to Italy’s shores.

 So many business-related actions take up so much time and money in Italy that it really makes it a highly unfavorable environment to invest and to run a business there.

-Recognizing exactly that, the Italian government has focused on remedying the situation and that’s how the Investor Visa – aka the Italian Golden Visa – was born.
+Recognizing exactly that, the Italian government has focused on remedying the situation and that’s how the Investor Visa Italy – aka the Golden Visa – was born.

-Before we get to the nitty-gritty of Italy’s investor visa, let’s get on the same page as to what it is.
+Before we get to the nitty-gritty of the Golden Visa for Italy, let’s get on the same page as to what it is.

-It’s a so-called European Golden Visa program, which is a way to gain residence, initially temporary and later permanent, in a European country.
+It’s a so-called European Golden Visa program, which is a way to gain Italian residency by investment, initially temporary and later gain permanent residency in Italy by investment.

-A handful of European countries have been running their investor residence programs for a while now, so you could say that Italy was late to the European Golden Visa party.
+A handful of European countries have been running their foreign investors residence programs for a while now, so you could say that Italy was late to the European Golden Visa party.

-While many other countries, such as Portugal or Ireland, had recognized just how important such programs could be to attract foreign investment, Italy only launched its program in 2017.
+While many other countries, such as Portugal or Ireland, had recognized just how important such programs could be to attract foreign nationals intending to invest in Italy, Italy only launched its Italian residency by investment program in 2017.

 That’s part of the reason why it’s not yet gained much traction, but it also has to do with the fact that it wasn’t competitive at all – a commonly agreed-upon opinion in the investment immigration industry.

-What we mean is this: while you could become a Greek resident by investing just €250,000 in real estate, Italy’s required sums for investors were at least double that.
+What we mean is this: while you could become a Greek resident by investing just €250,000 in real estate, the required sums for foreign investors to get permanent residency by investment were at least double that.
+There is no direct citizenship by investment in Italy either.

 However, the country has since halved the required investment sums for two of its investment options, making Italy a much more attractive option than before.

-Let’s take a look at the current requirements.
+Let’s take a look at the current Italy Investor Visa requirements.

-While all non-EEA citizens can apply and receive the Italian investor visa and a subsequent residence permit, any applicant must choose one of the following investments to make:
+While all non-EEA citizens can apply and receive the Golden visa for Italy and a subsequent residence permit, applicants must choose one of the following investments to make:

 - A €250,000 investment in an already existing local startup.
 You can find a full list of startups you’re able to invest in here.